Basic Information About the Department of Genetics and Microbiology

 What Do We Teach?

-The department’s teaching activities involve providing both fundamental and specialized lectures and practical courses for undergraduate, master's, and doctoral students, totaling approximately 100 lectures, courses, and seminars each year).
-Department members also supervise students at all levels of higher education, particularly within the three-year bachelor's programmes Biology, and Molecular Biology and Biochemistry of Organisms (both in Czech language only), the two-year follow-up master's programmes Genetics, Molecular Biology and Virology, and Microbiology (also in Czech language only) as well as the doctoral programmes Molecular and Cellular Biology, Genetics, and Virology and Microbiology (in either Czech or English language variants).
+The Department’s teaching activities involve providing both fundamental and specialized lectures and practical courses at all levels of higher education, totaling approximately 100 lectures, courses, and seminars each year).
+Department members also supervise students, particularly those within the three-year bachelor's programmes Biology, and Molecular Biology and Biochemistry of Organisms (both in Czech language only), the two-year follow-up master's programmes Genetics, Molecular Biology and Virology, and Microbiology (also in Czech language only) as well as the doctoral programmes Molecular and Cellular Biology, Genetics, and Virology and Microbiology (in either Czech or English language variants).
 However, the Department also participates in the Bachelor´s study programme Science offered in English language, and the Master´s Follow-Up study programme Parasitology and Infection Biology (also in English language).
 More detailed information about the study process within the individual programmes and their specializations, as well as about the lectures and courses provided by the Department, can be found at the Teaching and Study section of this website.
 Most of our courses are well-received by students, and several Department members have been awarded for their teaching excellence.

 How Have We Evolved Over the Years?